ifti-khan/cookbook/README.md

 This font will be used the main content of the project as well as displaying the main recipe cooking instructions.

 ## Imagery
-The images that will be used for this project will be some of my personal images that I have taken of the wife’s cooking.
-The other images will be taken from Google and referenced in my media section of the write up.
+The images that will be used for this project will will be taken from Google or any other cooking website, and will be referenced in my media section of the write up.
 The icons used within this project will be utilised from the [Font Awesome CDN]( https://cdnjs.com/libraries/font-awesome).

 # Wireframes